Alir3z4/DemandwareSimpleRelevanceBusinessManagerExtension/README.md

 #####Schedule jobs notification#####
-In order to get notifited about SimpleRelevance schedule job result by email you must setup notification feature via Business Manager.
+In order to get notified about SimpleRelevance schedule job result by email you must setup notification feature via Business Manager.
 To do so, From schedule job form select `Notification` tab, check all the bellow boxes on this page:
 * `Enabled`
 * `SUCCESS`
 * `EXCEPTION`